Exotic C*-algebras of geometric groups: Characterizations of positive linear functionals

-\begin{example} Let $G$ be a nonamenable finitely generated group acting properly and co-compactly on a CAT(0) space $X$ with the isolated flats property, and $x_0$ a vertex in $X$.
-Then $G$ has the rapid decay property (see \cite{CR}).
-Define $\mc L: G\to [0,\infty)$ by $\mc L(s)=d(sx_0,x_0)$.
-Then Theorem \ref{thm:RD} applies to $(G,\mc L)$ by Proposition \ref{P:CAT(0)-Integ Haagerup prop} and the preceding remark.
+\begin{example} Suppose $G$ is a discrete group equipped with a metrically proper, cellular action on a CAT(0) cube complex whose 1-skeleton is uniformly locally finite.
+Further assume that the stabilizers of the action are uniformly bounded.
+Then $G$ has the rapid decay property by \cite[Theorem 0.4]{CR}.
+Thus Theorem \ref{thm:RD} applies to $G$ since the assumptions of Proposition \ref{P:CAT(0)-Integ Haagerup prop} are also satisfied.
 In particular, the canonical quotient map